PurpleKingdomGames/ultraviolet/README.md

 ### No functions as return types

 Functions are not first class citizens in GLSL, and so it is not possible (currently) to have a function as a return type of a function.
-Simple function composition does work, and the `Shader` type forms a monad you can `map` and `flatMap` over,
+Simple function composition does work, and the `Shader` type forms a monad you can `map` and `flatMap` over.

 ### Limited support for product types

 You cannot make or use arbitrary Product types.
 For example, it is tempting to just make a little tuple in order to return two values from a function... but you can't.

-The closest thing you can do is make use of 'structs', which in Ultraviolet are represented by classes declared in the shader body - but this is quite limited / limiting.
+The closest thing you can do is make use of 'structs', which in Ultraviolet are represented by classes declared in the shader body - but it's usefulness is limited.

 ```scala
 inline def fragment =